York / West Toronto

 Mount Dennis / Weston-Eglinton

-Approximately 6,900 residential units are proposed in Toronto’s Mount Dennis neighbourhood.
+Approximately 8,600 residential units are planned in Toronto’s Mount Dennis neighbourhood, including towers up to 48 storeys.
 Located near the intersection of Weston-Eglinton, the area is well connected to number of local and regional transit services including the Eglinton Crosstown LRT and GO Transit.

 A digital map of a cityscape with tall pink and white skyscrapers in the downtown area, surrounded by numerous smaller white buildings and green spaces, with streets and roads connecting different neighborhoods.